m-col/gitja/templates/README.rst

 ============= ==========================================
 Template name Description
 ============= ==========================================
-base          This is placed into the current folder via ``gitserve -t``. docs          This is used for generating gitserve's docs website. stagit        This replicates much of stagit_'s style.
+base          This is placed into the current folder via ``gitja -t``. docs          This is used for generating gitja's docs website. stagit        This replicates much of stagit_'s style.
 ============= ==========================================